BanCock/SFML-with-VS-and-CMake-template/README.md

-# SFML and ImGui with Visual Studio and WSL2 template
+# SFML and ImGui with Visual Studio and CMake WSL2 template

 I made this repository template to make my future work easier.
 This template serves as the basis for future projects using SFML and ImGui (unless I give it up, of course).